 The magic of getting a newborn to hand is just beyond words.
-Everything seems so surprising, strange in the first few months while you are a mom for the first time.
-We just adore when the newborn sleep, cry and their every moment.
-There are few babies who sleep for a long time while there are others who are disturbed with their sleep.
+Everything seems so surprising, strange in the first few months, while you are a mom for the first time.
+We just adore when the newborn sleep, cry, and their every moment.
+Few babies sleep for a long time while there are others who are disturbed with their sleep.
 It is here the real challenge arises for the mom.
 Let’s have a brief look at the sleep education of babies.

 What Is Sleep Apnea In Babies?

 Sleep Apnea is a potentially dangerous breathing disorder observed in babies while they sleep.
 In this condition, the baby will experience a repeated interruption in their breathing.
 Generally, it is observed that this frequency of reduction increases during the rapid eye movement.